 The good news is that Bloomington is a very safe place to live - it has a low crime rate, pleasant weather, good facilities, is safe from hurricanes and is unlikely to have serious earthquakes.
 However there are some things that we want you to be aware of.
 We recommend that you sign up for IU Notify to get alerts about emergency events on campus.

 The first is extreme weather.
 Located in the central part of the country, Bloomington has a moderate climate, but occasionally the weather can cause problems, including a risk for tornadoes and thunderstorms with strong winds and hail, mainly in the spring, fall and summer months; and snow, ice and frigid temperatures in the winter months.
 Usually it is possible for forecasters to predict hours in advance whether severe weather is likely in our area, so a good way to keep on top of things is simply to check the weather forecast each morning: in particular, look out for a hazardous weather outlook and, if you like meteorological details, the forecast discussion.
 The Storm Prediction Center makes daily predictions of tornado and severe thunderstorm risk, and will issue "watches" if conditions are becoming particularly ripe for dangerous weather.
 If a severe thunderstorm or tornado is imminent, a severe thunderstorm warning or tornado warning may be issued.
-For a tornado warning, sirens will sound outdoors, and alerts will go out on radio and through other outlets.
-If there is a tornado warning, you should immediately go to the shelter areas in the building you are in, until you are told it is safe to leave - see the SICE Emergency Procedures Poster for details.
+For a tornado warning, sirens will sound outdoors, and alerts will go out on special weather radios and through other outlets such as IU Notify.
+If you hear an alarm for a tornado warning, you should immediately go to the shelter areas in the building you are in, until you are told it is safe to leave - see the SICE Emergency Procedures Poster for details.
 Note that tornado sirens are tested on the first Friday of the month at noon.
 For extreme winter weather, monitor the weather forecast.
 Weather conditions can change quickly, and a few inches of snow can cause lots of problems on the roads.
-On rare occasions, IU will decide to close - so keep an eye on the Campus Emergency Page.
+On rare occasions, IU will decide to close - so keep an eye on the Campus Emergency Page .
 If IU does not close, instructors will have to make individual decisions about whether to run or cancel classes, and students have to make individual decisions about whether it is safe for them to get to campus.

 The third is medical emergencies.
 Occasionally medical emergencies happen, from sprained ankles to heart attacks.
 If you are with someone having a medical emergency, the best thing to do is to immediately call 911, and tell the dispatcher the exact location, and nature of the emergency.
 A 911 call and ambulance response is always free, so if in doubt, call.
 You can also call for help if needed.
 Any of the facilities team (the ones with two-way radios) can secure more help as needed.
 AEDs (defibrilators) are on the walls by the kitchen on each level of Luddy Hall (south wall in the basement) and are by the elevators in Info East ground and third floors and Info West ground floor.
 We encourage everyone to get trained in first aid, CPR and AED use, and you can do this for a small fee at IU.
 At minimum, check out the basics of CPR on Youtube.